Insert or Append Text with Sed: Master Advanced Techniques

 NEW TEXT' filename

-Both variants create filename.bak so you have an immediate rollback option.
+Both variants create filename.bak so you can revert if needed.

 Portable approach (works everywhere, avoids -i differences):